kgarfinkel/BabyAnimals/README.md

 BabyAnimals is a simple image service for your app.
 Upload, process, and fetch images easily using a RESTful API.

-BabyAnimals service can resize, blur, and filter images.
-The service is built over ImageMagick and express.js for image processing, and Amazon s3 as the image storage platform.
+BabyAnimals service can resize, and filter images.
+The service is built over ImageMagick and express.js for image processing, and Amazon S3 as the image storage platform.

 ## Features: